EpfeiferNutri/Phage-plasmids/geNomad_vConTACTv2/DESCRIPTION_geNomad_vConTACTv2.md

     -   If a candidate P-P clusters with a typed P-P → P-P of the corresponding type.

-    -   If it clusters elsewhere or remains unclustered → unknown or not a P-P
+    -   If it clusters elsewhere or remains unclustered → unknown or not a P-P.

-    -   If it clusters with multiple typed P-Ps → likely a P-P, a co-integration or recombination product
+    -   If it clusters with multiple typed P-Ps → likely a P-P, a co-integration or recombination product.

 # Usage

 ### **Tool setup & Installation**

-For installation instructions and detailed user guides, see [geNomad documentation](https://portal.nersc.gov/genomad/index.html) and [vConTACTv2 documentation](https://bitbucket.org/MAVERICLab/vcontact2/src/master/).
+For installation instructions and detailed user guides, see [geNomad](https://portal.nersc.gov/genomad/index.html) and [vConTACTv2](https://bitbucket.org/MAVERICLab/vcontact2/src/master/) documentation.

 ### Input data **requirements**

 **geNomad:**

--   Nucleotide FASTA file
+-   Nucleotide FASTA file.

 **vConTACT v2:**

--   A protein sequences FASTA file
+-   A protein sequences FASTA file.
 -   A "protein-to-genome" mapping file (`.tsv` or `.csv` format).
 -   **For P-P detection**: include a reference P-P dataset in the protein and protein-to-genome tables.
   Use --db flag "None"